rayray-06/Project_Hangman_Assignment/README.md

 - made the first draft of the python code from which rayyan developed
 - revamped rayyans version of the code to make a final working game in line with the mockups
 - redone the html files, javascript file and the python file

+## References
+we used some websites and watched videos to gain knowledge on how to start creating the game and using javascript. they will be linked below
+Monetate.com.
+(2025).
+JavaScript Polling | Monetate KB. [online] Available at: https://docs.monetate.com/docs/use-javascript-to-poll-for-necessary-resources [Accessed 16 Dec.
+2025].
+Versa Sync (2024).
+Hangman #multiplayer game using #python. [online] YouTube.
+Available at: https://www.youtube.com/watch?v=iltbnphQVro [Accessed 16 Dec.
+2025].

+## Group_evaluation
+‌

+‌